strawberryfield/BBS/docs/code/BBS.DataTier.md

 ##### Summary

-Elements of the table 'UsersGroupsLinks'.
+Elements of the table 'UsersGroupsLinks':
+Users groups

 <a name='P-Casasoft-BBS-DataTier-DataModel-UsersGroupsLink-Group'></a>
 ### Group `property`